Smashed Potatoes are crispy on the outside with light, fluffy interiors and just the right amount of seasoning and spices!

 Quick Tip

-The reason we don’t use real garlic or other dried herbs is that they tend to burn with the high oven temperature — better to add garlic powder and then garnish with real herbs at the end of cooking time.
+The reason I don’t use real garlic or other dried herbs is that they tend to burn with the high oven temp — better to add garlic powder and then garnish with real herbs at the end of cooking time.

 Smashed Potato Tips